 The Game Master gives the signal and the Referee will call for the athletes to be at the start points on their respective mats by calling "Chung, Hong".
-Both athletes will enter the FOP with their AXIS nodes worn and switched on.
+Both athletes will enter the FOP.
 If an athlete is not present at the preparation area by the time the Referee has called "Chung, Hong", he/she shall be regarded as having withdrawn from the match and the Referee shall declare the opponent as the winner.

 The athletes shall face each other and make a standing bow at the Referee's command of "Cha-ryeot (attention)" and "Kyeong-rye (bow)".
 After bowing to each other the athletes will turn to face the spectators.
-The Referee will take his/her position next to the Game Master and the Judges will put the VR Headset on the athletes and assist them with the Calibration process.
-Once the Referee signals that both players are properly calibrated, the Judges leave the mat.
+The Referee will take his/her position next to the Game Master and the Technical Operator will put the motion trackers and VR Headset on the athletes and assist them with the Calibration process.
+Once the Referee signals that both players are properly calibrated, the Technical Operators leave the mat.